 Ok, so let’s assume the solution being evaluated meets the data accessibility, privacy, and security requirements of your discerning IT department.
 Now, do the data collection capabilities meet the needs of your users – throughout your business?

 The larger a business, the more likely they are multinational, multilingual, and – by nature – diverse.
 Similarly, the larger a business, the more likely there will be a need for multiple data input options (e.g. browser, app, paper) to meet differing needs, constraints, or limitations across your business and its user base.

 Remember, some users may not have a company cell phone or device they can use for work.
 Some users may have connectivity issues (e.g. poor or no cell coverage, no Wi-Fi connectivity, limited or no internet access).
 Some users may face safety or security constraints (i.e. can’t use cell phones due to the risk of explosion, cleanrooms, etc.).

 As such, an enterprise-level solution (especially one for activities like field audits and mobile inspections) should provide as many data input options as needed to meet the constraints/limitations of your business and all users needing to collect, manage and report data.

 Some things to consider about data collection and entry:

-- Does the solution provide for all the data collection needs of your users?
+- Does the solution provider for all the data collection needs of your users?